1. Accueil

 Construction de la note (en ce compris, la pondération des notes partielles)

-• Students who did not submit or failed their paper in the first session need to re-submit in the second session.
+• students who do not hand in their collective paper in the first session will be graded with an 'ABS' (absence) and need to submit an individual paper in the second session

-• Students who did succeed for the paper in the first session automatically keep the grade they obtained for the paper in the first session.
+• Students who passed the exam but fail the course in the first session keep the grade for their exam in the second session.
+They do not need to re-take the exam.

 Langue(s) d'évaluation